 Source: Chestnut And Roasted Cauliflower Soup

 This Chestnut And Roasted Cauliflower Soup by Nancy Partington pairs sweet, nutty chestnuts with earthy roasted cauliflower, the usual aromatics (onion, celery, garlic), and a pinch of herbs de Provence.
 It is rich, earthy, hearty, and very satisfying on a cold day.
-For a bright, punchy element, swirl each bowl with parsley-lemon oil, and a scattering of crispy sprouted pumpkin seeds and a two-tone gomasio that adds crunch and a savory-salty finish.
+For a bright, punchy element, swirl each bowl with parsley-lemon oil, a scattering of crispy sprouted pumpkin seeds, and a two-tone gomasio that adds crunch and a savory-salty finish.

 Source: Apple, Parsnip, and Fennel Soup